 Best for: Foodies with a sweet tooth

-Padstow is of course a favourite among foodies from all over.
+Padstow is of course a favourite among foodies from all over, myself included.
 As well as a glut of gorgeous restaurants, this pretty harbour town is also home to Padstow Townhouse, a smart and central retreat with just six decadent guest suites.

 3. Watergate Bay Hotel